What to expect from our department

 Aimee Sznewajs, MD

-Our full team of doctors and nurse practitioners in the hospitalist program at Children’s can be found below.
+Our full team of doctors and nurse practitioners in the pediatric hospital medicine department at Children’s Minnesota can be found below.
 (Click on their names to read their profiles.)